 Hiking up a narrow canyon filled with slick rock and grassy ledges, the Ultra Mid 3 boots proved to be nimble climbers.

-We awarded the X Ultra Mid 3 a score of 7 in stability, as it did succeed in keeping us from rolling our ankles on rocky and uneven terrain, though we docked points for the wide toe box and soft sole.
+The X Ultra Mid 3 did succeed in keeping us from rolling our ankles on rocky and uneven terrain, though we docked points for the wide toe box and soft sole.
 While comfortable and roomy, we did not feel as confident when edging this boot, as it would tend to roll quite easily.
 We would tend to recommend this boot over a stiffer option such as the Asolo Power Matic 200 or the La Sportiva TRK GTX only when the load will be on the lighter side, and on non-technical terrain, as the torsional stability was one of the lowest in the review.

 Salomon uses a proprietary rubber compound called Contagrip HT (high traction) for the X Ultra Mid 3 GTX sole, the same compound used on the high cut Quest 4D boot.
 The Contagrip sole featured on this model uses Descent Control lug pattern which improves its downhill performance from past editions and makes its performance on wet stone and mud slightly better.